HimbeerserverDE/multiserver/README.md

 `go build`

 ## How to use
+**Note: This shouldn't be used with existing minetest servers without moving authentication data to the proxy!
+Not doing so can cause proxy <-> mt_server authentication to fail.**

 ### Running
 The `go build` command will create an executable file in `~/go/src/github.com/HimbeerserverDE/multiserver/multiserver/multiserver`.
 This file should always be run from the same working directory.
 If you don't do this, the program will be unable to read the old data and will create